 GPT is trained on the web and, therefore, suffers from the same bias that internet data provides.
 Thus, using GPT directly may lead to inappropriate or offensive content being created.
 Some ways to mitigate this would involve offensive filters that reject inappropriate content.
 Reducing unwanted bias in machine learning is still an active area of research.

 Although GPT has learned a general understanding of language, it may not be appropriate for your domain.
 Recent research showed that tuning and tweaking GPT-like models can lead to even better results.

 GPT works with only a few examples, but supplying it with a larger amount of data will definitely yield better results.
-Another limitation of GPT is its maximum generation length, which could make it not suitable for generating long articles.
+Another limitation of GPT is its maximum generation length, which could make it not suitable for using long documents as input.

 While it is still too early to tell, it seems like OpenAI plans to charge a premium price to use GPT.
 This solution may be expensive for some use cases and the provided service is not tailored for SEO.
 Using or training GPT in-house is a practical challenge due to its enormous parameter size.